LiangWeiXian11/CropYield_Forecast_CASA00025/README.md

 ## Demand Analysis
 ### Background of the project :
 •	Project Name : Crop Yield Estimation App

 •	Target users : Farmers, insurance companies, governments

 •	Project goal : To provide a user-friendly yield visualization interface and yield estimation function for target crop production areas

 ### Requirements Collection :
 •	User interviews : None

-•	Literature and information review: o	Materials: Internet-related interviews, relevant academic articles o	Topic: User's attention to crop yield and quick query o	result:
+•	Literature and information review:
+1. Materials: Internet-related interviews, relevant academic articles
+2. Topic: User's attention to crop yield and quick query
+3. Result:
-	Farmers want to know in advance the expected yield of all their farmland 	Insurance companies hope to know the expected future returns of the target farmland in advance so as to provide loans 	The government wants online visualization capabilities to monitor the total yield of target crops in its jurisdiction on a large scale
+    - Farmers want to know in advance the expected yield of all their farmland
+    - Insurance companies hope to know the expected future returns of the target farmland in advance so as to provide loans
+    - The government wants online visualization capabilities to monitor the total yield of target crops in its jurisdiction on a large scale

 •	Competitive product analysis :
 o	Analysis object : Crop yield prediction in Senegal, Africa o	Analysis dimensions : function list, user experience